 - How much vitamin D does the research suggest pregnant and breastfeeding mothers take?

 Vitamin D Deficiency in the Developing Baby

-Vitamin D is able to pass to the fetus via the mother’s placenta and the growing fetus is fully dependent on mother’s level of vitamin D to meet its needs (1).
-Babies whose mothers had low vitamin D throughout their pregnant may have higher risk for certain health complications.
+Vitamin D is able to pass to the fetus via the mother’s placenta and the growing fetus is fully dependent on the mother’s level of vitamin D to meet its needs (1).
+Babies whose mothers had low vitamin D throughout their pregnancy may have a higher risk for certain health complications.

 Low prenatal vitamin D status may increase a child’s susceptibility to:

 - small size & delayed growth

 - cardiovascular disease

 - autoimmune diseases such as type 1 diabetes

 - an increased risk of having HIV transmitted to them from their mother